Frequently Asked Questions

 "Citations in RILM represent publications in 214 languages, originating in 151 countries.
 Titles of works are translated into English, and the majority of records have English abstracts."

-You can search RILM online, and the two most recent print editions are available in the library's referece section.
+You can search RILM online, and the two most recent print editions are available in the library's reference section.

-Coverage from 1970 to the present is available online here via EBSCOhost.
+Music Index coverage from 1970 to the present is available online via EBSCOhost.

 Periodicals / serials are magazines, scholarly journals, newspapers, and other materials of a similar nature.